chorus-ai/chorus-container-apps/postgis-exposure/README.md

-# README - Postgis SDoH Tool
+# README - Postgis exposure Tool

-See the [CHoRUS Standards office hours video from 18 September 2025](https://drive.google.com/file/d/1SWovm3vnf0PVbTC_qS6n3nBuf1dI169L/view?usp=share_link_) for a description of the tool and its processes.
+See office hours video here for a description of the tool and its processes:

 ## Deploy